 Type of ChangeSubset of changeType of Variation

-Change in the Marketing Authorization HolderTransfer the product to a new marketing authorization holder (different legal entity)IB
+Change in the Marketing Authorization HolderTransfer the product to new marketing authorization holder

 Type of ChangeSubset of changeType of Variation

-Change in the manufacturer of a starting material/reagent/intermediate used in the manufacturing process of the active substance or change in the manufacturer of the active substance, where no Certificate of Suitability is available The proposed manufacturer is part of the same organization as the currently approved manufacturer.
-IB
+Change in the manufacturer of a starting material/reagent/intermediate used in the manufacturing process of the active substance or change in the manufacturer of the active substance, where no Certificate of Suitability is available.
+Introduction of a manufacturer of the active substance supported by a DMFII

 Finished Product Changes